1alexvash/AlexCodeBlog/content/posts/2022-10-16-why-vite-is-better-than-create-react-app.md

 ![vite command line interface](/post-images/animation.gif)

-(Add some details)
+It gives as flexibility to choose between JavaScript / TypeScript, or play around with different frameworks.

-And Create React App CLI, just doesn't feel stable overall, I had many cases when the project was stuck during initialization, or I had some issues along the way
+And Create React App CLI, just doesn't feel stable overall, I had many cases when the project was stuck during initialization, or I had some other issues along the way

 ### Config

 Vite has this cool **vite.config.js** file, where you can easily change for example the port number, or whether you want to have server open, upon launching the app.

-It is just nice to have, and makes the overall experience feel overall smother.
+It is just nice to have, and makes the overall experience feel overall smoother.

 ### Speed